Arche Resonance Theory

 13.1 Scale as the Inverse of Rotation Rate

 A rotation rate of ω completes one full cycle in 2π/ω units of the abstract parameter θ.
-This quantity, 2π/ω, is the period of the Archeonic expression: the extent of θ required for one complete rotation.
-It is the natural measure of extension associated with a given ω.
-No other quantity derivable from ω alone and carrying the right character is available.
+This quantity is the period of the Archeonic expression.
+It is therefore the natural measure of extension attached to that rate.
+No other measure derivable from ω alone carries the right character.

 13.2 Closure at the Limits

-The Archeos is complete.
-It contains expressions at every value of ω, including the limiting cases.
-As ω , the associated scale lambda 0: the projected Arche-Delta shrinks toward a point.
-As ω 0, the associated scale lambda : the projected Arche-Delta expands without bound.
-Neither limit is reachable by a finite Archeonic expression, but both are implied by the completeness of the Archeos.
+The Archeos is complete, so it includes all values of ω, including limiting behaviour.
+As ω → ∞, the associated scale λ → 0.
+As ω → 0, the scale λ → ∞.
+Neither limit is attained by a finite expression, yet both are implied by completeness.

 13.3 The Self-Similar Tiling

 The full projection of the Archeos is a nested family of Arche-Deltas across all scales.
-Each triangle is inscribed in a circle whose radius is determined by the rotation rate of the generating Archeon, and no privileged scale is introduced from outside.
-The same balanced form therefore recurs from the smallest to the largest levels available within the projection.
+Each triangle is inscribed in a circle whose radius is set by the rotation rate of its generating Archeon.
+Since no privileged scale has entered, the same balanced form recurs from the smallest available levels to the largest.

 Section 14: The Tessellation